 Far more so than in the UK, successful job-hunting in Spain can still come down to networking, which is really just a dignified way of saying it’s about who you know.
 So, network furiously and exploit every contact you have in Spain, no matter how tenuous.
 Milk LinkedIn and Meetup Spain for all they’re worth.
 Also try GuiriBusiness, an international network for professionals in Spain (and happily in English).

 If you’re currently working for a large company in the UK, be sure to check whether they have offices in Spain, or even a partnership with a Spanish company that you can leverage.

-Search online for jobs in Spain
+Search online for jobs

 The internet is your friend.
 Search for ‘jobs in Spain’.
 A search for ‘English speaking jobs in Spain’ will take you to sites such as glassdoor and thelocal.es.

 Use your qualifications